uPortal-Attic/uportal-home/docs/widgets.md

 2. Add the appropriate `widgetType` value to your app's entity file (see widget type's sample code)
 3. Add a `widgetConfig` to your app's entity file (see widget type's sample code)

+## The specific available widget types

++ List of links
++ Search with links
++ RSS widget

 ### List of links